orsi/discworld/readme.md

 }
 ```

-<em>Node.js will cache modules based on the filename, however, typos in require('./Singleton') and require('./singleton') will load two different versions of the same module.</em>
+*Node.js will cache modules based on the filename, however, typos in require('./Singleton') and require('./singleton') will load two different versions of the same module.*

-### Types
+#### Types
 Constructor function can be used with Node.js modules to build Custom Types.
 Attaching a function to `module.exports` will allow outside modules to use the `new CustomType()` syntax to create instances.
 Privacy outside of the `module.exports` is shared amongst all instance, so private instance variables should be declared syntactically in side the constructor function by a preceding underscore.

 ```